Well-being, Hope and Role of Community

 - Community 3.0 Merchants Owners Manual: The Norwegians have a word dugnad can best be described as a type of civic and communal mindset where people get together and volunteer to fix, clean, paint or tidy things up for the betterment of their community.
 Community 3.0 version of dugnad is the Front Porch network.

 - 3.0 Academy: An integral part of the Community 3.0 ecosystem and experience is its online roster of instruction material.
-Whether its building community or designing volunteer programs, guidance is available.
+Whether its building community or designing volunteer programs, 200+ articles of guidance is available.

 - Community 3.0 Training Program: Community 3.0 involvement includes not only guidance and the instruction material, but also a format for putting all of it together in a two-day interactive course.